 - Gambling even when you can’t afford to lose

-The main difference between casual players and problem gamblers is the level of control they have over the activity.
-Unlike those who enjoy sports betting or poker nights with friends from time to time, gambling addicts are unable to set a limit or walk away even when they are losing.
-In other words, what defines a gambling disorder is that problem players become so absorbed in gambling activities that they pursue them compulsively and neglect or deny the negative consequences.
+The key difference between casual players and problem gamblers is the level of control they have over the activity.
+Unlike those who enjoy sports betting or poker nights with friends from time to time, gambling addicts are unable to set a limit or walk away even when they’re losing.
+In other words, what defines a gambling disorder is that problem gamblers become so absorbed in gambling activities that they pursue them compulsively and neglect or deny the negative consequences.